All Episodes

 Actually, that's quite true, isn't it?

-And running through your mind at a moment like that, I mean what does run through your mind at a moment like that?
+And running through your mind at a moment like that, I mean, what does run through your mind at a moment like that?

 You're sitting on a virtual bomb if it decides to go that way.

-You just hope that all those people that built all those little parts and tested them out so carefully did a good job on them.
+Well, you just hope that all those people that built all those little parts and tested them out so carefully did a good job on them.

-I forget, I think it might have been in some recent space movie I saw just before launch, one of the astronauts commented that, do you realize how many moving parts this thing has and they were all built by the lowest bidder?
+I forget, I think it might have been in some recent space movie I saw just before launch, one of the astronauts commented that do you realize how many moving parts this thing has, and they were all built by the lowest bidder?

 That's true.

-Yes, that's probably true too.
+I guess that's probably true, too.

-And at other times, Gordon, you, I know, saw some of our rockets blow up and I guess when you stand there and you're fairly close and you see one blow up, that has to be imprinted very heavily on your mind.
+And I guess when you stand there and you're fairly close and you see one blow up, that has to be imprinted very heavily on your mind when you're seeing it.

 It is, yeah.